-- Average guaranteed pay increases of 5,6% were implemented with effect 1 July 2018, similar to the increases awarded to salaried staff across the Group and in line with the current inflation rate. - STI equating to 65,3% of the maximum value possible in terms of this scheme has been awarded for FY2018.
-Operating profit was very close to target at R864 million, measured as EBIT for continuing operations.
-Return on Invested Capital Employed ("ROICE") at 7,5% was below threshold.
-Net cash of R1 972 million was much better than target, and Free Cash Flow ("FCF") of R738 million was also above target.
+- Average guaranteed pay increases of 5,6% were implemented with effect 1 July 2019, similar to the increases awarded to salaried staff across the Group, largely in line with inflation. - A STI award equating to 58% of the maximum value possible in terms of this scheme have been awarded for FY2019.
+Operating profit was close to target at R791 million, measured as Earnings before Interest and Tax ("EBIT") for continuing operations.
+Return on Invested Capital Employed ("ROICE") at 9% was below threshold.
+Adjusted net cash of R757 million was much better than target, and adjusted Free Cash Flow ("FCF") of R389 million was also above target.
 This performance is commendable considering market conditions.
-This STI outcome is reflective of the Group's financial performance relative to the financial targets and the good performance against individual non-financial targets that were set at the start of the year. - + The performance period for the September 2015 Forfeitable Share Plan ("FSP") LTI award ended on 30 June 2018.
-Based on performance over the three year performance period, 50% of the September 2015 FSP award vested on 15 September 2018.
+This STI outcome is reflective of the Group's financial performance against individual non-financial targets that were set at the beginning of the year. - The performance period for the November 2016 Forfeitable Share Plan ("FSP") LTI award ended on 30 June 2019.
+Based on performance over the three year performance period, 50% of the November 2016 FSP award vests on 1 November 2019.
 Half of the award was based on ROICE performance, 25% on relative Total Shareholder Return ("TSR") performance and 25% on FCF.
-The ROICE target was Weighted Average Cost of Capital ("WACC") plus 4%, or 17,3%.
-Actual performance of 7% was below threshold hence no shares vested for this performance measure.
-The Group's TSR over the performance period was positive 13,7%, which was better than the weighted negative compound rate of 23,4% of the peer group.
-Cumulative FCF was above the budgeted target with a positive FCF of 42 cents per share.
+The ROICE target was Weighted Average Cost of Capital ("WACC") plus 4%, or 16,9%.
+Actual performance of 6,4% was below threshold hence no shares vested for this performance measure.
+The Group's TSR over the performance period was positive 7,6%, which was better than the weighted negative compound rate of 33,9% of the peer group.
+Cumulative FCF was above the budgeted target with a positive FCF of 242 cents per share.
 As from September 2015, in terms of the revised remuneration policy adopted in that year, only 30% of the award will vest at threshold performance and 100% at target performance.
-The revised policy also introduced more stretching performance measures.
-Refer to the LTI performance measures in the remuneration policy overview on page 83 for more detail in this regard.
+Refer to the LTI performance measures in the remuneration policy overview on page 85 for more detail in this regard.

-Given the changes introduced to the remuneration policy in 2015 and subsequent shareholder support for this policy, as well as its general alignment with King IV, no policy changes were introduced during FY2018.
-The Group's remuneration policy and implementation report respectively received the support of 88,9% and 98,4% of shareholders who voted at the AGM in November 2017.
-We believe our remuneration policy is best practise, and that its application will encourage a performance culture in the Group that will lead to sustained shareholder value creation.
+Given the changes introduced to the remuneration policy in 2015 and subsequent shareholder support for this policy, as well as the policy's general alignment with King IV[TM], no policy changes were introduced during the year.
+The Group's remuneration policy and implementation report respectively received the support of 99,8% and 99,9% of shareholders who voted at the AGM in November 2018.
+We believe our remuneration policy is best practise and that its application encourages a performance culture in the Group that will lead to sustained shareholder value creation.

-As required by the Companies Act and King IV, the following resolutions will be tabled for shareholder voting at the AGM in November 2018, details of which can be found in the AGM notice:
+As required by the Companies Act and King IV[TM], the following resolutions will be tabled for shareholder voting at the AGM on 28 November 2019, details of which can be found in the AGM notice:

-- + Binding vote on non-executive directors' fees; - + Advisory vote on the remuneration policy; and - Advisory vote on the remuneration policy implementation report.
+- Binding vote on non-executive directors' fees; - Advisory vote on the remuneration policy; and Advisory vote on the remuneration policy implementation report.